Skip to main content

 That's where Thales Cogent AFIS comes in.

-• When a person entering Saudi Arabia has their fingerprint scanned, Thales Cogent AFIS is responsible for comparing it against existing database records and then enrolling it as a new one or consolidating it against information already held on file.
+• When a person entering Saudi Arabia has their fingerprint scanned, Thales Cogent AFIS is responsible for comparing it against existing database records and then enrolling it as a new one or consolidating it against information already on file.

 • When they leave, another fingerprint scan is taken.